Teeldinho/library/README.md

   })
 );

 // 2.
+DTO definition - we use the schema to infer and define the DTO that will be used by the API layer (schemas.ts) export type LocationApiDTO = z.infer<typeof LocationApiSchema>;

-Mapper transforms backend DTO to frontend-optimized RTO (mappers.ts) export interface LocationRTO {
+// 3.
+RTO definition - we define the RTO that will be used by the UI components (mappers.ts) export interface LocationRTO {
   label: string; // Display text
   value: string; // Form value
 }

-export function mapLocationDtoToRto(dto: LocationApiDTO): LocationRTO {
+// 4.
+Mapper function - we use the DTO to transform the API response data to the RTO (mappers.ts) export function mapLocationDtoToRto(dto: LocationApiDTO): LocationRTO {
   const primaryTerm = dto.terms[0]; // Extract primary term for value return {